Frequently Asked Questions

 ||2.0 (the equivalent of a C)

-- How may I determine my GPA for my major?
+- How do I determine my GPA for my major?

 - Use the same point assignments as those used for your cumulative GPA (see question immediately above) but only assign points to courses that count toward the major.
 Divide this sum by the number of courses assigned points (number of courses counting toward your major).

-- How may I find out if my AP/IB scores have arrived?
+- How do I find out if my AP/IB scores have arrived?

 - When will my AP/IB credit be added to my academic record?

-- Once semester grades have been posted to Bearings, AP/IB credit will be posted within two weeks.
+- Once semester grades have been posted to Polaris, AP/IB credit will be posted within two weeks.
 AP/IB credit is posted manually and, therefore, is not posted immediately as distribution/division credits are.

-- How may I find out if my off-campus study transcript has arrived?
+- How do I find out if my off-campus study transcript has arrived?

 - How does my off-campus study credit appear on my Bowdoin transcript?

 - The Bowdoin official transcript will reflect: 1) the semester in which an off-campus course was taken, 2) the college/university attended, and 3) the number of credits received.
-See illustrations/examples on the Web (http://www.bowdoin.edu/registrar/ocstranscript.shtml).
+See illustrations/examples here: http://www.bowdoin.edu/registrar/ocstranscript.shtml.
 Course titles and grades are not listed on the Bowdoin official transcript for courses earned off campus.
 Courses taken off campus are not counted when calculating a student's GPA.
-Bearings will list courses with “Transfer Credit received” for advising purposes only.
+Polaris will list non-Bowdion courses for advising purposes only.
 Copies of your off-campus study transcript are sent to major/minor departments.
 Copies of off-campus study transcripts may not be given to students.

 - Why don't my off-campus study and transfer credits appear under the departments in my academic record?

-- When courses were taken at other institutions, Bearings cannot determine under what departments those courses may count.
+- When courses were taken at other institutions, Polaris cannot determine under what departments those courses may count.
 Major/minor departments review a student’s entire academic record when determining if requirements have been met.

 - Does Bowdoin have a Dean's List?